abiwardani/mlops-template/README.md

 ## Overview

-An MLOps system using Apache Airflow orchestration, MLflow model logging and registry, Evidently monitoring, and gRPC serving for model experimentation, selection, deploying, and maintainance ran on a Docker environment.
+An MLOps system using Apache Airflow orchestration, MLflow model logging and registry, Evidently monitoring, and gRPC serving for model experimentation, selection, deploying, and maintenance ran on a Docker environment.

 ## Services